Relative Entailment Among Probabilistic Implications: Previous work and some related facts

 The case of two partial implications entailing a third was also solved in \cite{Balcazar}.
 The starting point for that study was a specific example of a non-trivial entailment:

 Indeed, this entailment holds true at any $\gamma$ in the interval $[1/2,1)$.
 This is often found counterintuitive.
-The intuition of many is that combining two partial implications that only guarantee the threshold $\g<1$ would lead to arithmetic operations leading to values unavoidably below~$\g$.
-Classical transitivity as discussed in the introduction is a good example.
-However, this intuition is incorrect, as~\eqref{eqn:exampleoftwo} shows.
+A common intuition is that combining two partial implications that only guarantee the threshold $\g < 1$ would lead to arithmetic operations leading to values unavoidably below~$\g$, as it happens in our earlier discussions of Augmentation and Transitivity.
+However, this intuition is incorrect, as Expression~\eqref{eqn:exampleoftwo} shows.
 The good news is that a similar statement, when appropriately generalized, covers all the cases of entailment from two partial implication premises.
-We omit the proof of~\eqref{eqn:exampleoftwo} as it follows from the next theorem, which will be generalized in our main result.
+We omit the proof of Expression~\eqref{eqn:exampleoftwo} as it follows from the next theorem, which will be generalized below in our main result.